zaze06/Speedometer/resourcepack.md

 ## `pack.mcmeta`
 The mcmeta file has no differences just make sure it's a valid pack_format for the version
 - 1.21.x: `"pack_format": 34`
-- I recommend adding this, so that you dont need to update the format since the only real requirement is using version 6.2 or newer of this mod
+- I recommend adding this, so that you don't need to update the format since the only real requirement is using version 6.2 or newer of this mod
 ```json
 "supported_formats": {
   "min_inclusive": 34,